Review: Reza Rezaï's Mehmoon at TRUCK Contemporary Art

 Reza Rezaï.
 Boys Don't Cry, 2017.
 Photo courtesy of TRUCK Contemporary Art.

 For Boys Don't Cry, it is deep within this procedure of reproduction/re-appropriation that a poignancy lies.
 Printed onto a pink silk-stretched frame is a photo of Ronald Reagan on the back of a jumping horse, presumably on his famous idyllic and beloved ranch in Santa Barbara.
 Sharing the same expanse of soft, peaceful pink is the mugshot of Oliver North, the American Marine Corps lieutenant colonel who in 1989 (and during Reagan’s second term) was convicted for the sale of weapons through intermediaries to Iran, during the Iran-Iraq war2.
 Printed onto the top right corner of the canvas there is a photo of a rifle’s trigger, with a portrait attached to the body of the gun depicting Ruhollah Khomeini, founder of the Islamic Republic of Iran and leader of the 1979 revolution.
-In the bottom left of the pink environs, an outstretched brown hand against a blue sky (is it a tanned white person’s hand or a person of colour?
+In the bottom left, an outstretched brown hand against a blue sky (is it a tanned white person’s hand or a person of colour?
 We can’t see any other part of the figure in the photo).
 None of these images were created by Rezaï, but their being placed next to one another in a pink, silk visual field prompts the viewer to consider the possibility of new contexts for them.
 The photos, likely originally provided to a public through American news media, are now draped within a soft pink aesthetic.
 The bravado of Reagan’s horse jumping, the incriminating severity of a mugshot’s portrait, the implied violence and knee-jerk Islamophobia of a gun with Khomeini’s portrait, and the assumed racial identity of the outstretched hand — all of these types of viewing that revolve around assumptions made by the viewer gained from Western media are counter-intuitively softened and aestheticized within Rezaï’s new presentation of them.
 Removed from their masculinist assertions by this pink halo, Rezaï has created a visual environment that invites the viewer to consider an image’s potential for multiplicity in meaning.

 Reza Rezaï.
 Mehmoon, installation shot, 2018.
 Photo courtesy of TRUCK Contemporary Art.